 Steve's corporate life began as a consultant in the Human Capital and Executive Compensation Solution practice at professional services firm Arthur Andersen, followed by a similar role at Grant Thornton, later becoming a manager at Nestlé Purina, and most recently held a variety of roles in the global Pharmaceutical sector culminating in an Executive Director role in HR working globally leading many diverse areas from employee engagement, values and strategy to HR information system implementation.

 Steve is a Fellow of the Royal Society for Arts, Manufactures and Commerce (FRSA), a qualified Executive Coach (Academy of Executive Coaching, AoEC), holds the International Certificate in Systemic Team Coaching (AoEC), and has completed additional work in Gestalt Coaching, Transactional Analysis, Mindfulness Based Stress Reduction (MBSR), Somatic Awareness and Coaching, and Applied Behavioural Science.
 He is a certified facilitator of the LEGO® SERIOUS PLAY® materials and methodology trained by the Association of Master Trainers in the LEGO® SERIOUS PLAY® Method which is used specifically to model solutions to complex problems.
 He is certified to deliver the full suite of the Hogan executive leadership and team psychometric tools as well as the Team Connect 360 questionnaire.
-He is an MHFA England Mental Health First Aider and instructor, and an SFA Associate Tutor in Suicide First Aid.
+He is an MHFA England Mental Health First Aider and instructor.
 He holds a joint honours degree in Psychology and Sports and Exercise Sciences, and a postgraduate diploma in Outdoor Education.
 He has also been a sports coach in many disciplines, an outdoor instructor, completed the Ultra Tour of the Lake District 50 mile ultra-marathon in 2014, been a practicing Sports and Remedial Massage therapist (London School of Sports Massage) since 2004 and is a trained studio pilates instructor through Polestar Pilates.

 On 4 June 2020 he was published as a co-author of the Amazon best selling (for a time, but for some unexplained reason now de-listed) book ”Unlocked: From Surviving to Thriving” curated by Sadie Restorick about how to emerge from difficult times.